 Our specially trained pharmacy team will review your treatment plan with you and address any questions and concerns you have.
-Our oncology patients are being treated by a medically integrated pharmacy care services team that provides you with coordinated, timely, and continual care, education, and counseling throughout your oncology journey.
+Our oncology patients receive care from a medically integrated pharmacy services team that ensures coordinated, timely, and continuous support, including education and counseling, throughout their oncology journey.
 In addition, we provide counseling and detailed instructions on how to take your medications correctly and how to manage side effects.

-Cancer-Specific Advice and Consultation
+I Cancer-Specific Advice and Consultation